Jayjay-lv/Encryption-Project/Kobie_standups.md

 - next class were gonna work on decrypt 2 again
 - were going to have to figure out a way to make the numbers go into an array and not combine together to form one number

+## Daily report 2019-05-17
+- Today we made a lot of progress on our decrypt 2 and almost finished it.
+There are just a few bugs that are still happening
+- Next class im going to try and work out the bugs so it can perfectly decrypt the message
+- the problem were currently having is when the string gets to long it just seems to break for some reason